VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/VideoConnection/VideoEdge.md

 # VideoEdge ==~object~==

-The `VideoEdge` represents an edge in queries, specifically related to videos.
+This type represents an edge in queries, specifically related to videos.

 ## Fields